 The IPMT today

-In April 2009 Prof. Nedeß hands over the supervision of the IPMT to Prof Lödding.
+In April 2009 Prof. Nedeß hands over the supervision of the IPMT to Prof. Lödding.

-1999 - Prof. Hintze enriches the IPMT with Production Technology
+1999 - Prof. Hintze enriches the IPMT with production technology

-The Institute of Production Management and Technology that exists today, was founded in 1982 (4 years after the founding of the TUHH) under the dedication of "Production Technology - especially Production Planning with IT".
-With the appointment of Prof. Nedeß the institute developed from the beginning two main focuses in research and teaching, in particular "New Shapes and Media of Company Organization" and "Machining in the Production System".
-Both focuses are based on the scientific and professional career of the head of the institute.
+The Institute of Production Management and Technology that exists today was founded in 1982 (4 years after the founding of the TUHH) with emphasis on production technology, especially production planning with IT.
+With the appointment of Prof. Nedeß, the institute developed from the beginning two main focuses in research and teaching, namely "new shapes and means of company organization" and "machining in the production system".
+Both focuses were based on the scientific and professional career of the head of the institute.